kleinesfilmroellchen/serenity/Base/usr/share/man/man7/SystemServer.md

 ### Special targets

 There exist special-case targets like `shutdown` which are managed differently from other targets.
 They don't have an entry in the configuration file since their name and purpose is fixed.

+#### `shutdown`

+The shutdown target is responsible for shutting down the computer.
+When activated, it performs these tasks:
+-    Send a termination signal (SIGTERM) to all running processes.
+As per UNIX, services already use `SIGTERM` to perform proper cleanup and shutdown that shouldn't break anything.
+-    Wait for these services to exit.
+-    Send a hard kill signal (SIGKILL) to all processes to make sure nothing is alive anymore.
+-    Instruct the Kernel to shutdown via `/sys/kernel/power_state`.

 ## History